TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ## Truthy and Falsy Values

 Falsy values are not exactly false, but will become false when converted into a boolean.
-There are only 5 falsy values:
+There are only 6 falsy values:

+`false`
 `0`
 `' '` Empty String
 `undefined`